History of Michigan State University: Servicemen's Readjustment Act of 1944 and Expansion

 In 1941, Secretary of the State Board of Agriculture John A. Hannah was appointed president.
 Hannah began the largest expansion in the school's history, aided by the G.I.
 Bill.
 Enacted in 1945, the law helped World War II veterans fund post-secondary educations.
 During this time the bulk of the South Campus was quickly built to allow for an ever-growing influx of students.
 One of Hannah's strategies was to build a new residence hall, enroll enough students to fill it and then use the income to start construction on a new dormitory.
 In the process the president built the nation's largest university housing system.
 Under Hannah's plan, enrollment increased from 15,000 in 1950 to 38,000 in 1965.

 On the school's centennial year of 1955, the State of Michigan officially designated the school as a university even though Hannah and others felt it had been one, in fact, for decades.
 The college thus became Michigan State University of Agriculture and Applied Science.
 After the ratification of the Michigan Constitution of 1964, the university's governing body changed its name from the State Board of Agriculture to the Michigan State University Board of Trustees.
+At that time, the school's name was officially shortened to simply Michigan State University, though since the 1920s longstanding convention omitted the "Agriculture and Applied Science" part of the name.